RylandDeGregory/Blog/content/posts/powershell-awx-01.md

 Once the database initialization and AWX bootstrap process is complete, you should see log entries within the `awx_task` container similar to those in the following screenshot, indicating that AWX was installed successfully. ![awx_task bootstrap logs](images/powershell-awx/awx-task-logs.png)

-From a web browser on your workstation, navigate to the IP address or hostname of the Virtual Machine hosting the AWX containers, and you should be able to login to the application using the default `admin` credentials:
+From a web browser on your workstation, navigate to the IP address or hostname of the Virtual Machine hosting the AWX containers (if using an Azure VM, ensure it has a Public IP or is deployed to a Subnet that is accessible from your workstation).
+You will be see the AWX login page and should authenticate using the default `admin` username and password (if you didn't previously set custom values in the AWX installer's *inventory* file):

 ```Text
 Username: admin